catarinaacsilva/vivado-xilinx-tutorials/CountDownTimerSoft/README.md

 24. Click on + and add a timer: `AXI Timer`

-25. `Run connection Atumation`
+25. `Run connection Automation`

 26. Double click on timer and deactivate `Timer2` (remove enable)

-27. Double click on UART:
+27. Double click on UART to check:

     - baudrate = 9600
     - no parity
     - 8 bits data

-28. Connect to ground: Add a constant
+28. Connect to ground: Add a constant and concat and connect like on [mb_design_1.pdf](https://github.com/catarinaacsilva/vivado-xilinx-tutorials/blob/master/CountDownTimerSoft/mb_design_1.pdf)

 29. Right buttom on mb_desing (on design sources) and click on `Create HDL wrapper`